All Ice-type Pokemon weaknesses & resistances

 While Ice-type Pokemon don’t share one distinguishing feature, many of them can be recognized because they have a lot of white and light blue in their designs, resembling icy surfaces.
 Some of them also look like real-life animals or creatures usually found in extremely cold areas.

-Ice-type Pokemon are the least resistant type of all, but are immune to freezing, damage from hail, and the one-hit KO move Sheer Cold.
-Ice-type Pokemon received an update with Gen 9 and now their Defense stat is increased by 50% while snow is active, which makes them harder to deal with.
+Ice-type Pokemon are the least resistant type.
+However, they are immune to freezing, immune from hail damage, and immune from the one-hit KO move Sheer Cold.
+Ice-type Pokemon received an update with Gen 9 as their Defense stat now increases by 50% while snow is active.

 With only 58 Ice-type Pokemon in the whole Pokemon franchise including dual types, it’s the rarest type of them all.